forthy42/net2o/wiki/squid-contracts.md

 A dumb contract represents the state transition of the active data in the BlockChain to fulfill that contract.
-So you have sources (existing tokens in existing accounts) and sinks (the same tokens, now in different accounts), and brackets to hold tokens in a contract together.
+So you have sources (existing tokens in existing accounts) and sinks (the same accounts, now different values), and brackets to hold tokens together if a contract needs to be atomic.

 To shorten sources, it could be possible to replace them by hashes.
 This however means that a contract on its own, outside the BlockChain, can't be